GoogleCloudPlatform/cluster-health-scanner/README.md

-The `env` section of the configuration is specific to each health check and is used to modify the settings for the health check(s) to be kicked off by the health runner.
+The `env` section of the configuration is specific to each health check and is used to modify the settings for the health check(s) to be kicked off by the Health Runner.
 Some settings are specific to the health check type but there are others that are universal to all health checks.